Maximal independent sets, variants of chain/antichain principle and cofinal subsets without AC: Graph theoretical observations

-\begin{proof} We note that by arguments in the proof of \textbf{Observation 3.2}, it is enough to see that the statement {\em `If $(V,X)$ is a chordal graph based on a well orderable set of vertices, then there is an ordering $<$ of $V$ such that $\{w < v : \{w,v\} \in X\}$ is a clique for each $v\in V$'} is provable in ZF.
-By \textbf{Lemma 2.8}, each finite subgraph $(W, X|W)$ has an ordering such that $\{w < v : \{w, v\} \in X\restriction W\}$ is a clique for every $v \in W$.
+\begin{proof} We note that by arguments in the proof of \textbf{Proposition 3.7}, it is enough to see that the statement {\em `If $(V,X)$ is a chordal graph based on a well orderable set of vertices, then there is an ordering $<$ of $V$ such that $\{w < v : \{w,v\} \in X\}$ is a clique for each $v\in V$'} is provable in ZF.
+By \textbf{Lemma 2.7}, each finite subgraph $(W, X|W)$ has an ordering such that $\{w < v : \{w, v\} \in X\restriction W\}$ is a clique for every $v \in W$.
 We can encode every total ordering of a set $W$ by a choice of one of $<, =, >$ for each pair $(x, y) \in W\times W$.
 Endow $\{<, =, >\}$ with the discrete topology and $T = \{<, =, > \}^{V\times V}$ with the product topology.
 Since $V$ is well-ordered, $V\times V$ is well-ordered in ZF.
 Consequently, $\{<,=,>\}\times \{V\times V\}$ is well-ordered in ZF.
-By \textbf{Lemma 2.7}, $T$ is compact.
+By \textbf{Lemma 2.6}, $T$ is compact.
 We use the compactness of $T$ to prove the existence of the desired ordering. \end{proof}

 \begin{Remark} We list some other graph-theoretical statements from different papers, restricted to locally finite connected graphs, which are related to $AC_{fin}^{\omega}$. \begin{enumerate} \item Komj\'{a}th--Galvin \cite{KG1991} proved that any graph based on a well-ordered set of vertices has a chromatic number and an irreducible good coloring in ZF.
-Consequently, the statements {\em `any locally finite connected graph has a chromatic number'} and {\em `any locally finite connected graph has an irreducible good coloring'} are provable under $AC_{fin}^{\omega}$ in ZF. \item Hajnal [\cite{Haj1985}, \textbf{Theorem 2}] proved that if the chromatic number of a graph $G_{1}$ is finite (say $k<\omega$), and the chromatic number of another graph $G_{2}$ is infinite, then the chromatic number of $G_{1}\times G_{2}$ is $k$.
+Consequently, the statements {\em `any locally finite connected graph has a chromatic number'} and {\em `any locally finite connected graph has an irreducible good coloring'} are provable under $AC_{fin}^{\omega}$ in ZF.

+\item Hajnal [\cite{Haj1985}, \textbf{Theorem 2}] proved that if the chromatic number of a graph $G_{1}$ is finite (say $k<\omega$), and the chromatic number of another graph $G_{2}$ is infinite, then the chromatic number of $G_{1}\times G_{2}$ is $k$.
 In \cite{BG2020} we observed that if $G_{1}$ is based on a well-ordered set of vertices, then the following statement holds in ZF.

+Consequently, under $AC_{fin}^{\omega}$ the above statement holds in ZF if $G_{1}$ is a locally finite connected graph.